-Servicemembers Opportunity Program
+Servicemembers Opportunity Colleges Program

 ESCC is a member of the Servicemembers Opportunity Colleges (SOC) program.
 This is a worldwide network of U.S. colleges and universities working with the United States Navy, Army, Air Force, Marine Corps and Coast Guard that are dedicated to helping service members and their family members get college degrees.
 This program guarantees the transfer of courses among participating colleges and universities.
 Nontraditional sources of credit may include Navy and Coast Guard rate and rate experiences, Army and Marine Corps military occupational specialties, and service school training.
-Contact the Chief Academic Officer at 757.789.1748 for more information.
+Contact the Vice-President of Academics and Student Affairs at 757.789.1748 for more information.